rasky/n64_corruption_bug/README.md

 bug but rather a RDRAM configuration bug, it must exist in both IPL3s.

 ### Does this bug reproduce on all consoles?

-It does reproduce on all consoles we tested, so it appears not to be specific of regions, or different motherboards.